AGDevX/Owl/README.md

 Planned

-_NOTE: Some parts of Owl will not work if the Spider Api is not hosted somewhere Owl can get to when deployed to Azure._
+_NOTE: Some parts of Owl will not work if the Spider API is not hosted somewhere Owl can get to when deployed to Azure._

 <br />
 <br />